Sekong province: Demographics

-Sekong is ethnically diverse.
-Only about 3% of the population are ethnic Lao.
-The vast majority (97%) come from one of at least 14 distinct ethnic minority groups.
-The Alak (21% of the provincial population), Katu (20%), Tarieng (19%) and Nge/Krieng (11%) are the main ethnic groups.
-The Lao government classifies these groups as “Lao Theung” (midland Lao), but an ethno-linguistic categorization, based on language families, places them under the Austroasiatic family.
-Within this broad family, the ethnic groups of Sekong fall into two linguistic branches: the Katuic (including the Katu and the Nge/Krieng) and the Bahnaric (Alak and Tarieng).
+About 3% of the population are ethnic Lao.
+The majority (97%) come from 1 of at least 14 ethnic minority groups.
+The Alak (21% of the provincial population), Katu (20%), Tarieng (19%) and Nge/Krieng (11%) are the most populous ethnic groups.
+The Lao government classifies these groups as “Lao Theung” (midland Lao), and an ethno-linguistic categorization, based on language families, places them under the Austroasiatic family.
+Within this family, the ethnic groups of Sekong fall into 2 linguistic branches: the Katuic (including the Katu and the Nge/Krieng) and the Bahnaric (Alak and Tarieng).
 Approximately 14,700 Katu live in the province.

 Economy

-Sekong province is one of the poorest provinces in Laos, second to only Houaphanh province.
-Infrastructure is relatively under developed, with few having access to clean water and sanitation as of 2000, and the literacy rate is extremely low.
-Sekong province is one of the most important coffee-producing areas of Laos along with Salavan province and Champasak province.
+Sekong province is “one of the most important coffee-producing areas of Laos” along with Salavan province and Champasak province.
 Sekong province is Laos' main honey-producing area.
-Purpose-made tree cavities are a particular tree beekeeping methods practiced in three districts: Dakchung, Kalum, and Lama.
+Purpose-made tree cavities are a particular tree beekeeping methods practiced in 3 districts: Dakchung, Kalum, and Lama.

-In June 2020, the Lao government approved a Singapore energy firm's plan to develop a new US$1.7 billion fossil fuel-fired thermal power plant in Sekong province.
+In June 2020, the Lao government approved a Singapore energy firm's plan to develop a US$1.7 billion fossil fuel-fired thermal power plant in Sekong province.
 The plant will produce 1,000 megawatts (MW) of power.
 The plant will reportedly run on "domestically-extracted fuel sources, adding value to local natural resources."
-Laos has an estimated 600-700 million tons of coal reserves nation-wide, primarily lignite, one of the most heavily polluting fuels.
+Laos has an estimated 600-700 million tons of coal reserves nation-wide, primarily lignite.

-In February 2021, the Lao government announced that two lignite-fired power plants will constructed in Sekong province.
+In February 2021, the Lao government announced that 2 lignite-fired power plants will constructed in Sekong province.
 Work is to begin in 2021 and be completed by 2025.
 The electricity generated will be sold to Cambodia for 7.2 US cents per kWh.
 The first plant will be built by Phonesack Group in Kaleum District.
 It will have an installed capacity of 1,800MW.
 The company will invest between US$3–4 billion, including the construction of transmission lines to export electricity to Cambodia.
 The second coal-fired, 700 MW plant will be built in La Mam District by a Chinese company that will invest over US$1 billion in the project.
 The government claims that coal reserves adjacent to the plants are sufficient to power the plants for the entire 25-year concession period.